Algorithmic subsampling under multiway clustering: Conclusion

 \section{Conclusion}

-In this paper, we proposes a novel method of algorithmic subsampling for multiway cluster dependent data.
+In this paper, we propose a novel method of algorithmic subsampling for multiway cluster dependent data.
 We develop asymptotic statistical properties of this proposed method.
 Specifically, we develop a new uniform weak law of large numbers and a new central limit theorem for the multiway algorithmic subsample means.
-As a consequence of the new central limit theorem, we discover an additional advantage of the algorithmic subsampling that it allows for robustness against potential degeneracy of the asymptotic distribution under multiway clustering.
+As a consequence of the new central limit theorem, we show that the algorithmic subsampling allows for robustness against potential degeneracy of the asymptotic distribution under multiway clustering at the cost of efficiency and power loss due to the algorithmic subsampling.
 Applying these basic asymptotic statistical theories, we derive the consistency and the asymptotic normality for the multiway algorithmic subsampling generalized method of moments estimator and for the multiway algorithmic subsampling M-estimator.

+Our main finding that the algorithmic subsampling allows for the robustness against degeneracy in the asymptotic distribution is novel in the literature on multiway clustering.
+Indeed, the method of inference by \citet*{mackinnon2019wild} as well as \citet*{cameron2012robust} adapts to the Gaussian degeneracy.
+However, these existing methods do not adapt to the class of non-Gaussian degenerate asymptotic distributions.
+In contrast, the asymptotic distribution under the algorithmic subsampling adapts even to the non-Gaussian degeneracy as well.
+The bootstrap method of \citet*{menzel2017bootstrap} is robust against the non-Gaussian degeneracy.
+Our proposed method via the algorithmic subsampling leads to the exact limit distribution, and thus non-conservative inference, unlike the method of \citet*{menzel2017bootstrap}.
+With these said, we once again emphasize that these merits come at the cost of efficiency and power loss by disposing parts of big data.

 Finally, we shed some light on possible future directions.
 In this paper we consider non-nested multiway clustering \citep*[as in][]{cameron2012robust}.
 In practice, the researcher may be interested in applications with nested clustering in one or more cluster dimensions.
 Under the current framework, one could take the coarsest levels of clustering.
 Handling it in a more efficient way is a useful topic but is out of the scope of this paper.
 In addition, in \citet*{mackinnon2020testing}, formal theory is developed for testing the correct level of (one-way) clustering.
 One could consider to generalize such test for multiway nested clustering, which is also left for future research.